offbynull/coroutines/README.md

 ## Footnotes
 1. Javaflow has a reliance on thread local storage and other threading constructs.
 The Coroutines project avoids anything to do with threads.
 A quick benchmark performing 10,000,000 iterations of Javaflow's echo sample vs this project's echo example (System.out's removed in both) resulted in Javaflow executing in 46,518ms while Coroutines executed in 19,141ms.
 Setup used for this benchmark was an Intel i7 960 CPU with 12GB of RAM running Windows 7 and Java 8.
 2. Javaflow only provides an Ant plugin.
+3. Javaflow does not provide a Java agent.
-3. Javaflow has [issues](https://issues.apache.org/jira/browse/SANDBOX-476?page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel&focusedCommentId=14133339#comment-14133339) dealing with stackmap frames due to it's reliance on ASM's default behaviour for deriving common superclasses.
+4. Javaflow has [issues](https://issues.apache.org/jira/browse/SANDBOX-476?page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel&focusedCommentId=14133339#comment-14133339) dealing with stackmap frames due to it's reliance on ASM's default behaviour for deriving common superclasses.
 The Coroutines project works around this behaviour by implementing custom logic.
-4. Javaflow attempts to use static analysis to determine which monitors need to be exitted and reentered, which may not be valid in certain cases (e.g. if your class file was built with a JVM language other than Java).
+5. Javaflow attempts to use static analysis to determine which monitors need to be exitted and reentered, which may not be valid in certain cases (e.g. if your class file was built with a JVM language other than Java).
 The Coroutines project keeps track of monitors at runtime.
-5. Javaflow's code is difficult to follow and everything is embedded in to a single project.
+6. Javaflow's code is difficult to follow and everything is embedded in to a single project.